Join our list

 As you leave Carmel — regardless of whether or not you’re a golf enthusiast — it’s worth stopping at Pebble Beach for a drink and an opportunity to take in the sights.

 Pebble Beach is more than just a golf course, this luxury resort community is actually home to 4 courses.
 In addition, there’s a sprawling 17 mile stretch of road that takes you through a scenic neighborhood.
 But it goes beyond just the views and the golf, you can go kayaking, horseback riding and hiking in the area.
-Be sure to look at Pebble Beachs’ website to plan out what interests you most.
+Be sure to look at the Pebble Beach website to plan out what interests you most.
+You can also take a look at our Monterey County Itinerary.

 We stopped in the area for about 3 hours and did the scenic drive, staying until sunset to have a drink overlooking the water and links course.
 After sunset, we pushed on to our hotel in Monterey.